HIV/AIDS research: New developments

 In 2014, Dr Warner C. Greene and Dr Gilad Doitsh at the Gladstone Institutes identified pyroptosis as the predominant mechanism that causes the two signature pathogenic events in HIV infection––CD4 T-cell depletion and chronic inflammation.
 Identifying pyroptosis may provide novel therapeutic opportunities targeting caspase-1, which controls the pyroptotic cell death pathway.
 Specifically, these findings could open the door to an entirely new class of "anti-AIDS" therapies that act by targeting the host rather than the virus.
 Recently, pyroptosis and downstream pathways were also identified as promising targets for treatment of severe coronavirus disease 2019–associated diseases.

 In March 2016, researchers at Temple University, Philadelphia, reported that they have used genome editing to delete HIV from T cells.
 According to the researchers, this approach could lead to a dramatic reduction of the viral load in patient cells.

 In April 2016, it was announced the publication of a preclinical animal study using SupT1 cells as a decoy target for the HIV virus, aiming to move infection from the patient's cells to the inoculated cells, and therefore to induce the virus to become less aggressive by replicating in such permissive cells.

 In March 2019, a patient with Hodgkin's lymphoma was also reported to possibly have been cured using similar treatment to Brown.

 In 2022, Moderna announced that the first participants have been vaccinated in a Phase 1 clinical trial of an experimental HIV vaccine that utilizes Moderna's mRNA technology.

+In 2023, Excision BioTherapeutics has conducted a clinical trial for EBT-101 a gene therapy using CRISPR and tested it in 3 patients.